-Source: Eurostat Information Society Indicators 1.3 Interoperability State of Play In 2017, the European Commission published the European Interoperability Framework (EIF) to give specific guidance on how to set up interoperable digital public services through a set of 47 recommendations.
+Source: Eurostat Information Society Indicators 4

+1.2 Interoperability State of Play In 2017, the European Commission published the European Interoperability Framework (EIF) to give specific guidance on how to set up interoperable digital public services through a set of 47 recommendations.
 The picture below represents the three pillars of the EIF around which the EIF Monitoring Mechanism was built to evaluate the level of implementation of the EIF within the Member States.
 It is based on a set of 71 Key Performance Indicators (KPIs) clustered within the three main pillars of the EIF (Principles, Layers and Conceptual model), outlined below.

-Source: European Interoperability Framework Monitoring Mechanism 2020 For each of the three pillars, a different scoreboard was created to breakdown the results into their main thematic areas (i.e. the 12 principles of interoperability, the interoperability layers and the components of the conceptual model).
+Source: European Interoperability Framework Monitoring Mechanism 2021

+For each of the three pillars, a different scoreboard was created to breakdown the results into their main thematic areas (i.e. the 12 principles of interoperability, the interoperability layers and the components of the conceptual model).
 The thematic areas are evaluated on a scale from one to four, where one means a lower level of implementation and 4 means a higher level of implementation.
-The graphs below show the result of the second EIF Monitoring Mechanism data collection exercise for the Netherlands in 2020.
+The graphs below show the result of the second EIF Monitoring Mechanism data collection exercise for the Netherlands in 2021.

-Source: European Interoperability Framework Monitoring Mechanism 2020 The Netherlands' results in Scoreboard 1 show an overall good implementation of the EIF Principles, despite the lack of data for Principle 3 (Transparency), scoring above the European average for Principle 1 (Subsidiarity and Proportionality) and 12 (Assessment of Effectiveness and Efficiency).
+Source: European Interoperability Framework Monitoring Mechanism 2021

+The Netherlands' results in Scoreboard 1 show an overall good implementation of the EIF Principles.
+Principle 3 (Transparency) is the only Principle below the EU average, highlighting that the country should further ensure internal visibility and provide external interfaces for European public services.
 Areas of improvements are concentrated in the Principles 7 (Inclusion and Accessibility) and 9 (Multilingualism) for which the score of 3 shows an upper-medium performance in the implementation of corresponding recommendations.
 Indeed, the use of e-accessibility specifications to ensure all public services are accessible to all citizens, including persons with disabilities, the elderly and other disadvantaged groups, leveraging commonly agreed e-specifications (Principle 7 - Recommendation 14) and the use of information systems and technical architectures that cater for multilingualism when establishing a European public service (Principle 9 - Recommendation 16) are partial and could be bettered to reach the maximum score of 4.